Dhanyanair/udportfolio/optimportfolio/README.md

 	b.
 Used requestAnimationFrame to call updatePositions 	function.
 2. Reduced the number of sliding pizzas in the background.
 3. Moved the sliding pizzas to separate layer to reduce 	paint.
+The pizza resize function was also optimized to take less than 5 ms.